 -------------------------------

-- **phpdocumentor/reflection-docblock** - with this installed, you have more possibilities to define your settings
+- **phpdocumentor/reflection-docblock** - With this installed, you have more possibilities to define your settings in docblocks.
+(Without this you still can configure everything using PHP attributes.)

-- **symfony/asset** - the setting editor twig template uses asset() - if you don't have it installed, then you have to override **editor\_page.html.twig**: see [twig customization](docs/twig.md)
+- **symfony/asset** - Whe setting editor twig template uses asset() - if you don't have symfony/asset installed, then you have to override **editor\_page.html.twig**: see [twig customization](docs/twig.md)

 Setup